azure-octo/dapr-apim-demo/README.md

 helm repo update
 ```

-Now install Redis and wait for the deployment to complete:
+Install Redis and wait for the deployment to complete:

 > Note, for simplicity, we are deploying everything into the `default` namespace